FPerkiss/U10814_NOS_Exercises/content/Multi-ThreadedScripting-ProcessManagement/Multi-ThreadedScripting-ProcessManagement.md

 >**Note:**
 >>
->> You can use the `$(...)` syntax anywhere within a command line to start a subshell: it is a very poyourful and versatile way to code subshells directly into other command lines!
+>> You can use the `$(...)` syntax anywhere within a command line to start a subshell: it is a very powerful and versatile way to code subshells directly into other command lines!

 In the second for loop, you have changed only one character.
 Instead of using `;` – an **EOL** (end of line) Bash syntax idiom which terminates a given command (you may think about it like Enter/Execute/Go ahead), you used `&`.